 Energy sustainability and climate change are two major challenges in the 21st century.
 One proposed renewable energy strategy to address both concerns involves the use of a thermochemical cycle to convert CO2 and H2O to CO and H2 (syngas) using concentrated solar energy to drive the endothermic reduction portion of the cycle.
 The production of fuels from the thermochemical cycling of metal oxides occurs in two steps: (1) thermal reduction of the metal oxide at high temperatures, which generates oxygen; and (2) re-oxidation of the metal oxide at lower temperatures by steam and/or carbon dioxide, which produces the chemical fuel (Figure 1).

-While the concept is very attractive, the major challenges are the high temperature needed in the reduction step, low thermal conductivity of the metal oxide material and the need of thermal cycling of the working material (metal oxide).
+While the concept is very attractive, the major challenges are the high temperature needed in the reduction step, low thermal conductivity of the metal oxide material, and the need of thermal cycling of the working material (metal oxide).

-The temperature limitation of a superalloy heat pipe is about 1050 to 1100oC due to the long term creep created by the sodium vapor pressure at high temperature.
+The temperature limitation of a superalloy heat pipe is about 1050 to 1100oC due to the long-term creep created by the sodium vapor pressure at high temperatures.
 To further optimize the thermochemical conversion efficiency, higher reduction temperatures are required.
 A TZM + Lithium refractory metal heat pipe with operating temperature > 1400oC was then developed.
-Figure 4 shows the finished refractory metal heat pipe heated by induction heater in a bell jar.
+Figure 4 shows the finished refractory metal heat pipe heated by an induction heater in a bell jar.
 The thermal radiation from the fill tube indicates that no condensable gas was in the pipe.
 Due to the oxidation issue with refractory metals, the refractory metal heat pipe must operate in an oxygen free-environment or vacuum environment for example where the heat can be radiatively transferred to the target working material.